-With ‘West Side Story’ set to open in theaters on December 10th , we look back at the movies that have made Steven Spielberg the greatest filmmaker of his generation.
+With ‘The Fabelmans’ currently in theaters, we look back at the movies that have made Steven Spielberg the greatest filmmaker of his generation.

 Without a doubt, Steven Spielberg is one of the greatest film directors of his generation.
 With seven Academy Awards nominations for Best Director, winning for both ‘Schindler’s List’ and ‘Saving Private Ryan,’ and over thirty movies to his name, Spielberg’s work is now part of the fabric of our lives.

 Spielberg’s latest film, ‘The Fabelmans’ is a semi-autobiographical story loosely based on the director's own adolescence and first years as a filmmaker.
 The movie is one of Spielberg's most personal films and is currently a frontrunner in the Oscar race.
 In fact, every dramatic movie that he has directed since 2005's 'Munich' has been nominated by the Academy Awards for Best Picture.

 In celebration of his recent nominations, Moviefone looks back at the acclaimed career of Steven Spielberg and counts down his ten greatest films of all-time.

 NOTE: We are only including feature films directed by Mr. Spielberg, so movies he produced like ‘The Goonies’ and ‘Back to the Future’ are not eligible.